adrian154/blog/blogposts/tls.md

 Simply receiving a valid certificate doesn't prevent man-in-the-middle attacks, though.
 Certificates are public knowledge; my webserver has to actually prove ownership of the corresponding private key somehow.
 TLS makes the server sign the hash of all the messages sent before certificate verification.
 This assures the client that at no point during the handshake did an attacker mingle in their communications.

-*Couldn't the root CA issue a certificate to anyone for a website, and my computer would blindly trust it?* you might ask.
-The answer is, unfortunately, yes.
+*If a CA issued a certificate to a hacker, wouldn't my computer blindly trust it?* you might ask.
+The answer is yes, unfortunately.
 That's why there are so few root CAs, which are audited frequently.
 This is also why most sites' certificates aren't directly signed by the root certificate.
 The root certificate is kept offline for maximum security, and all signing is done with an intermediate signed by the root instead.
 In the event that the intermediate certificate is compromised, things are *bad* but not *really bad*; the CA can simply issue a new intermediate instead of trying to get every user to adopt a new root certificate.

 In theory, a trusted CA should ony issue certificates to people who can actually prove ownership of a domain&mdash;for example, Let's Encrypt checks if a specific DNS record has been deployed for verification&mdash;but ultimately you cannot be 100% sure that these entities will not try to attack your TLS connections.
 In response, some organizations choose to run their own internal CA and issue their own certificates.
 This removes the dependence on an external entity, but requires that all users manually add the CA's root certificate to their computer's list of trusted certificates.
 As a result, it's only really feasible to secure closed systems like enterprise environments this way.